ljunfun/ip/docs/README.md

 Example: ` todo read book`

 ```
-added this for you my love <3:
+Added this for you my love <3:
   [T][ ] read book
 Now you have 1 tasks in the list.
 ```